View full guide »

 With a well-educated population, a vibrant media industry, and relatively clear regulations related to advertising and promotions, Canadians produce some of the best advertising creative in the world.

 However, foreign advertisers should be aware of the unique aspects of Canadian law and culture that govern advertising in Canada.
 For example, in the province of Québec, language laws mandate equal prominence of French on all packaging, product warnings and instructions, and greater prominence of French at point-of-sale and, in many circumstances, in advertising and promotions.
 This requirement reduces the amount of space available to advertisers, especially in the case of packaging for national products.
-Most recent amendments to Québec's language laws concern the requirement to ensure a sufficient presence of the French language when using non-French trademarks on storefront signage.

 - Packaging and labelling